mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 	           account_manager.get_score(username='joe123'))
 ```

-Many good developers are strict adherents to the "DRY" principle: don't repeat yourself.
-To them, the above code is horrifying because I repeated six lines verbatim between two functions.
-A naive but well-meaning developer might come upon this code and refactor out the common lines, degrading the code back to where it was at the start of this post where the reader was left to wonder where `joe123` and `150` came from.

-# Dare to violate DRY

-One of the most commonly accepted software principles is the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
-It means "don't repeat yourself."
-Why does this rule exist?
+To some, the above code is horrifying.
+The first six lines of the functions are an exact copy from the previous test.

+Good developers are strict adherents to the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself): don't repeat yourself.
+The tests I'm writing violate DRY, so how can I claim that they're good tests?
+What's more, I'm claiming that refactoring the common lines into a helper function makes the code worse.

 * You don't want to update one place and forget to update others
 * You don't want to increase work when you have to change the repeated work